 Griffiths divided pityriasis rubra pilaris into 5 categories: classic adult type, atypical adult type, classic juvenile type, circumscribed juvenile type, and atypical juvenile type.
 [1, 2] More recently, an HIV-associated type has been added to this classification system.
 [3, 4, 5, 6]

 The etiology is unknown.
 A familial form of the disease exists, with an autosomal dominant inheritance pattern.
-Recently, the inherited form of PRP was linked to mutations in the gene, CARD.
-[9, 10] Most cases of PRP are sporadic, however.
+Type V pityriasis rubra pilaris has been linked to mutations in the gene, CARD.
+[9, 10, 11] Most cases of pityriasis rubra pilaris are sporadic, however.
 One hypothesis is that pityriasis rubra pilaris may be related to an abnormal immune response to an antigenic trigger.
 Case reports have described pityriasis rubra pilaris occurring after streptococcal infections.

 The incidence of pityriasis rubra pilaris has been reported to be 1 case in 3500-5000 patients presenting to dermatologic clinics.

 Pityriasis rubra pilaris occurs equally among men and women.

 The familial form of pityriasis rubra pilaris typically begins in early childhood and has an autosomal dominant inheritance pattern.

 The acquired form of pityriasis rubra pilaris has a bimodal age distribution, with peaks in the first and fifth decades of life, but it can begin at any age.